 Stem cells are undifferentiated cells that have the potential to grow and transform into various types of cells and tissues throughout the body and are integral to our development and healing.
 In other words, they are essential for life in multicellular organisms and hold great promise for future medical breakthroughs.

 One of the leaders in the field of stem cell research is Dr. John Haasis, the Medical Director and Founder of Daisy Stem Cell Therapy and Regenerative Medicine Centers of the Carolinas.
 Dr. Haasis has over 25 years of experience treating patients with regenerative and interventional medicine.
 He has treated thousands of individuals throughout our region and helped them live pain-free lives, and he can also help you!
 To experience the relief Dr. Haasis can offer, contact us today.
-Call (864) 775-5682 to schedule your consultation in Greenville, SC; Spartanburg, SC; Columbia, SC; Anderson, SC; or in North Carolina at our Asheville or Gastonia offices.
+Call (864) 775-5682 to schedule your consultation in Greenville, SC; Spartanburg, SC; Columbia, SC; Anderson, SC; or in North Carolina at our Asheville offices.

 - 1 What are Stem Cells and What Can They Do?

 - 3 What are the Benefits of Stem Cells for Joint Pain?

 - 4 Who is the Ideal Candidate for Stem Cell Therapy?